Minute to Win It (Philippine game show): Timeslot change

-On February 13, 2017, The show has moved into a new timeslot as part of the Kapamilya Gold's afternoon block and moved to 5:00 PM.
-Which has temporarily replaced by temporarily occupied by Pinoy Big Brother Lucky Season 7: Mga Kwentong Dream Team ni Kuya.
-To give away from Wildflower into a earlier primetime timeslot.
+On February 13, 2017, the show has moved into a new timeslot as part of the Kapamilya Gold's afternoon block and moved to 5:00 PM (timeslot may vary in other areas) which has temporarily occupied by Pinoy Big Brother Lucky Season 7: Mga Kwentong Dream Team ni Kuya to give away from Wildflower into an earlier primetime timeslot.

 Junior format

 The format for the Junior episodes, which is a first for the Minute to Win It franchise, follows different mechanics: two teams of two members complete five levels together within the 60-second time limit to earn points.
 Aside from the point system, the team who finishes first wins a special prize.
 At the end of the game, the team with the most points wins ₱75,000 as well as a chance to play in the ultimate challenge with the top prize of ₱500,000.

 Head to Head Challenge format

 The format is similar with the Junior format with slight tweaks of its mechanics.
 Two teams with pre-existing relationships play head to head for a point in every challenge.
 The first team to get four points will automatically wins ₱75,000 and the chance to win the top prize of ₱1,000,000.
 If ever they failed to complete the jackpot challenge, the team can still play it again since they are given three attempts to win the grand prize.

 The Head to Head Challenge is reformatted on Season 2, with the 2 Last Men Standing were given best-of-3 matches, the one who wins 2 points wins and goes to the 60-second circle.